chinamike65/hugo-tuolesi/content/book1/book1en.md

 The success of the layperson is like this.

-The practice steps of the Tuo Le Center are complete.
+This presentation of the practice steps of the Tuo Le Centre are complete.

 I hope everyone can practice according to these steps.

 **Practice requires sequential steps.**